andregugelmin/web-scrapping-bgc/README.md

 ##  :clipboard: Description

-Serverless Project that uses Puppeteer as a web scraper to return the three bestseller products of any category from https://www.amazon.com.br/bestsellers
+Serverless Project that uses Puppeteer as a web scraper to return the three best seller products of any category from https://www.amazon.com.br/bestsellers